About sexual violence

 This person (or people) may be complete stranger.
 But they are more likely to be someone known such as a family member, partner, work colleague, or some other acquaintance.

 Although there are different forms of sexual violence, the effects are similar because the experience is frightening, shocking and can be confusing and difficult to cope with.
 This is partly because of the abuse itself.
 But it is also because there may be other factors which make a distressing or frightening experience much worse.

 You do not have to cope with this on your own.
-Shetland Rape Crisis provides non-judgmental and confidential support and information.
+Shetland Rape Crisis provides non-judgmental, free and confidential support and information.
 We will listen to what you say, believe you and treat you with respect.

-It is possible to heal from rape sexual violence.
-Shetland Rape Crisis can help with this.
+It is possible to heal from rape and sexual violence.
+Shetland Rape Crisis is here for you.